lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 phpinfo();
 {% endhighlight %}

 Now if you visit [http://localhost/info.php](http://localhost/info.php) you should see lots of information about your PHP installation.
-If you scroll down to the section titled "date", you should see this error message:
+If you used the `php.ini-development` file earlier, when you scroll down to the section titled "date", you should see this error message:

 {% highlight php %}
 Warning: phpinfo(): It is not safe to rely on the system's timezone settings.
 You are *required* to use the date.timezone setting or the date_default_timezone_set() function.
 In case you used any of those methods and you are still getting this warning, you most likely misspelled the timezone identifier.
 We selected the timezone 'UTC' for now, but please set date.timezone to select your timezone. in /var/www/default/info.php on line 3
 {% endhighlight %}

-So we need to edit our `php.ini` file to define this setting, otherwise this error message could be shown every time you try to use the `date()` function.
+Even if you used the `php.ini-production` file earlier, you still need to edit your `php.ini` file to define this setting, otherwise this error will be triggered every time you use the `date()` function.

 {% highlight php %}
 sudo vi /usr/local/lib/php.ini